 Draw an eye onto each dinosaur, or you can use googly eyes.

-Glue the cut out dinosaurs onto the colored paper or card.
+Glue the cut out dinosaurs onto the colored paper or construction paper.
 This really makes the scaly pattern pop!

 Cut out around the dinosaur leaving a 1/2 inch gap.
 This creates a nice border.